ena-ema-technologies/msdr-16.02.2025/readme.md

 4. Payment Gateway Integration

-- Integrate Stripe or SSL Commerze as payment gateway so that customers can easily pay online when placing their order.
+- Integrate Stripe as payment gateway so that customers can easily pay online when placing their order.
 - Offer a Cash on Delivery (COD) option for customers who prefer not to make an immediate online payment.

+5. Multi-Currency Support

+- Allow users to view prices in different currencies based on their location.
+Use a real-time currency conversion API .
+- Local customers: BDT
+- International customers: USD

-5. Order Submission and Database Storage
+6. Order Submission and Database Storage

 - Populate the order data into the database using Mongoose .
 - Include the following fields in the order: